 - The full amount of the principal and accrued interest of the banking deposits is insured by the United States or an instrumentality of the United States; and

-- The district appoints as the district's custodian of the banking deposits issued for the district's account the depository institution selected as described above, an entity described by Government Code 2257.041(d) (regarding a custodian with which to deposit securities), or a clearing broker-dealer registered with the Securities and Exchange Commission and operating under Rule 15c3-3 (17 C.F.R.
+- The district appoints as the district's custodian of the banking deposits issued for the district's account the depository institution selected as described above, an entity described by Government Code 2257.041(d) (custodian with which to deposit securities), or a clearing broker-dealer registered with the Securities and Exchange Commission and operating under Rule 15c3-3 (17 C.F.R.
 Section 240.15c3-3).

 Gov't Code 2256.009(a)

 - Obligations whose payment represents the coupon payments on the outstanding principal balance of the underlying mortgage-backed security collateral and pays no principal;

 - Obligations whose payment represents the principal stream of cash flow from the underlying mortgage-backed security collateral and bears no interest;

 - Collateralized mortgage obligations that have a stated final maturity date of greater than ten years; and